 Caring for established apple mint is not overly taxing.
 Large areas can be easily mowed to keep under control.
 Smaller plots or containers are healthiest if cut back a few times each season.

 In the fall, cut back all apple mint to the ground and cover with a 2-inch layer of mulch where winters are harsh.

 Apple Mint Uses

 Growing apple mint is a lot of fun, as you can do so many things with it.
 Bruised apple mint leaves added to a pitcher of ice water with lemon make the perfect “afternoon in the shade” summer treat.
 Dried apple mint leaves are a delicious warm tea that is perfect for cooler weather.

 For drying, harvest the leaves when they are fresh by cutting the stalks just before they bloom.
 Hang the stalks to dry and store them in airtight containers.

-Use fresh leaves as a pretty and fragrant dessert topping, salad additions or to make tasty apple mint dressings.
+Use fresh leaves as a pretty and fragrant dessert topping, as salad additions or to make tasty apple mint dressings.